 My hydration calculator can help you determine how much water you need to drink each day.
 It also takes your activity levels, altitude and other factors into consideration.

 Water is probably the best choice for hydration because it's cheap and has no calories or added ingredients.
-Sweetened soft drinks and sodas have extra sugar that adds calories but no additional nutritional value.
+Sweetened soft drinks and sodas have extra sugar but no additional nutritional value.

 Fruit and vegetable juices have vitamins and minerals, but read the labels because most vegetable juices are high in sodium.